14 Best Natural Cough Remedies and Prevention Tips – Healthline

 Slippery elm is available as capsules, tablets, lozenges, and tea.
 Lozenges and tea may be ideal for easing throat irritation.

 Turmeric has been used traditionally for many ailments over the years, including coughing.
-Its active compound, curcumin, has potent anti-inflammatory properties.
+Its active compound, curcumin,

 Try sipping warm turmeric tea or golden milk.
 Add a dash of black pepper and some honey for sweetness.